 Old Towne Creek County Park

-Old Towne Creek County Park, located on Old Towne Road in West Ashley is a 67-acre former estate dotted with open fields mixed among groves of Live Oaks.
+Old Towne Creek County Park, located on Old Towne Road in West Ashley, is a 67-acre former estate dotted with open fields mixed among groves of Live Oaks.
 It offers views of South Carolina’s first English settlement at Charles Towne Landing State Historic Site and the winding Old Towne Creek and surrounding salt marsh.

 Phase I Development